 Aside from the direct impacts on society, we are able to play a positive part in sustainable development through our investing activities by pursuing an investment policy that avoids companies, which do not satisfy our ethical expectations or environmental and social standards.
 In this way, we live up to our aspiration to be a responsible investor and at the same time make our contribution to sustainability in the financial industry.
 Investors, analysts and clients are also increasingly interested to see how we respect social sustainability concerns in the management of our investments.

 Hannover Re has been a signatory to the Principles for Responsible Insurance (UN PRI) since 2020.
+For further information please refer to our frameworks and initiatives.

 Our new climate strategy